noahcroit/modbus_RTU_SCADA/README.md

 - Modbus TCP/ Modbus RTU

 Embedded-level
-- Run on Pycom's LoPy board (ESP32 MCU).
+- Run on Pyboard_D (from micropython), Pycom's LoPy board (ESP32 MCU).
 LoPy will be connected with USR-WIFI232 module as RS485/WIFI signal converter using WIFI.
 - Modbus TCP/ Modbus RTU